natesilva/koa-generic-session-sequelize/README.md

 However, if there is any lag between the time a write is committed and when it becomes visible on your read servers, you should not use that configuration for session data.
 Create a separate Sequelize instance for the session data that does not use replication.

-This only affects traditional replication.
-If your system has very low replication lag—because servers share an underlying storage layer, as with in-region Amazon Aurora replicas—you may safely use it.

 ### Unit tests

 To run the test suite, clone this repository and run `npm install` in the checkout directory.
 Then run `npm test`.
 This will exercise the library against SQLite.